M101, The Pinwheel Galaxy

 Linear Noise Reduction: NoiseXterminator was applied to each image with settings Amount=0.9 and Detail=.15

-Nonlinear Noise Reduction: NoiseXterminator was used to reduce noise in the background areas of the image with settings Amount=0.9 and Detail=0.3.
-SCNR was applied (Green; average neutral, 100%).
+Nonlinear Noise Reduction: NoiseXterminator was used to reduce noise in the background areas of the image with settings Amount=0.9 and Iterations=5.
+SCNR was applied (Green; average neutral, 60%).

-Contrast Enhancement: LocalHistogramEqualization was applied three times using an inverted lightness mask to protect the background and select the galaxy.
-A Contrast Limit of 1.5 and 1 iteration were used for each application (scale 40, strength 0.25; scale 100, strength 0.25; and scale 150, strength 0.18).
+Contrast Enhancement: LocalHistogramEqualization was applied twice.
+A Contrast Limit of 1.5 and 1 iteration was used for each application (scale 40, strength 0.25 and scale 150, strength 0.3).

 Star Restoration: Stars were added back into the image using the PixelMath expression combine(starless, stars_only, op_screen())